Crittenden–Johnson Resolution: Meaning and context

 Introduced as the War Aims Resolution, the bill defined limited conservative goals for the Union effort during the Civil War.
 Although it made no mention of slavery, the resolution intended that the Union Government would take no actions against the peculiar institution of slavery.
 Its second clause, discussed below, stated the war was fought not for "overthrowing or interfering with the rights or established institutions of those States," but to "defend and maintain the supremacy of the Constitution and to preserve the Union."
 The resolution intended to retain the loyalty of Unionists in the slave-holding border states, as well as reassure Northerners who would fight to save the Union but not to free the slaves.
 It implied the war would end when the seceding states returned to the Union, with slavery intact.

 Pennsylvania Congressman Thaddeus Stevens, an abolitionist, had opposed the bill when it was introduced on the grounds that, in war, Congress and the President had the right to take “any step which would subdue the enemy,” but he abstained from voting on the measure.
-By the December of 1861, opinion had shifted and during an attempt by congress to reaffirm the resolution Stevens was able to motion a successful party vote for the resolution's rejection.
+By the December of 1861, opinion had shifted and during an attempt by congress to reaffirm the resolution Stevens was able to move for a successful party-line vote for the rejection of the resolution by tabling consideration of it.